 Manga Sensei is a Japanese podcast series created by the team at the website of the same name.
 The podcast is designed to help you learn Japanese through anime.

-This improves your listening and comprehension skills in Japanese by using manga (Japanese comics) as a teaching tool.
-The episodes feature natural Japanese dialogues, English translations, and grammar and vocabulary explanations.
+This improves your Japanese listening and comprehension skills by using manga (Japanese comics) as a teaching tool.
+The episodes feature natural Japanese dialogues, English translations, and explanations of grammar and vocabulary.

-The series covers various topics, from everyday conversation to more advanced grammar and cultural matters.
-The podcast is suitable for all levels — beginners, intermediate and advanced learners of Japanese and is available on different podcast platforms.
+The series covers a range of topics, from everyday conversation to more advanced grammar and cultural matters.
+The podcast is suitable for all levels of Japanese learning—beginners, intermediate, and advanced—and is available on different podcast platforms.

-Manga Sensei team also provides additional resources such as transcriptions, vocabulary lists, and quizzes to help listeners practice what they’ve learned.
+The Manga Sensei team also provides additional resources, such as transcriptions, vocabulary lists, and quizzes, to help listeners practice what they have learned.

 11. Beginning Japanese

 Beginning Japanese is a Japanese podcast series designed for beginners learning the language.
-The episodes feature slow and precise Japanese dialogues, English translations, and grammar and word explanations.
+The episodes feature slow, precise Japanese dialogue, English translations, and explanations of grammar and words.

 The series covers basic grammar, vocabulary, and common phrases and expressions used in everyday conversation.
 The podcast also includes cultural information about Japan and tips for learning Japanese.

-The episodes are available on different podcast platforms, created by a team of experienced Japanese teachers or native speakers.
-They aimed to make learning Japanese as easy and accessible as possible for beginners.
+The episodes, available on different podcast platforms, were created by a team of experienced Japanese teachers or native speakers.
+They aim to make learning Japanese as easy and accessible as possible for beginners.

 12. Learn Japanese Pod

 Learn Japanese Pod is a podcast series created to help learners improve their Japanese listening, speaking, and comprehension skills.
-The episodes feature natural Japanese dialogues, English translations, and grammar and vocabulary explanations.
+The episodes feature natural Japanese dialogues, English translations, and explanations of grammar and vocabulary.

-The series covers various topics, from everyday conversation to more advanced grammar and cultural subjects.
-The podcast is suitable for beginner to intermediate learners of Japanese and is available on different podcast platforms.
+The series covers a range of topics, from everyday conversation to more advanced grammar and cultural issues.
+The podcast is suitable for beginner to intermediate Japanese learners and is available on different podcast platforms.

 It was created by a team of experienced Japanese teachers who aim to make learning Japanese fun and engaging for their listeners.